Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 from PIL import Image
 from selenium import webdriver
 ```
+If you have any troubles, revisit the original articles setup explanation or feel free to ask questions in the comments below.

 ## Code: Parameters
-There are just a few parameters which control the entire script:
+I've added a few parameters to the script to make use easier.
 ```python
 number_of_images = 400
 GET_IMAGE_TIMEOUT = 2